Ball of the Foot Pain

-If your big toe is straight, if you have difficulty bending it due to a big lump and you are still having pain to this site.
+If your big toe is straight, if you have difficulty bending due to a big lump, you are still having pain at this site.

 If the central three toes in your foot are still hurting.

-Click this link if you think you jammed your big toe and it is causing you to walk on the side of your foot.
+Click this link if you think you jammed your big toe, causing you to walk on the side of your foot.